-It’s ‘Ultra’ not only because it’s capable of 4K playback and HDR video, but because it has an attached ethernet port and improved internal components that make videos load faster and less prone to slowdown.
-Those features help Google’s latest iteration of the streamer feel more premium than its predecessor without necessarily offering a major departure in terms of form factor or available content.
+The Chromecast Ultra earns that extra label not only because it added 4K playback and HDR video for the first time – it also boasts an Ethernet port and improved internal components, so videos load faster and are less susceptible to lag.
+Those features help the Chromecast Ultra feel more premium than its predecessors, without offering a major departure in terms of form factor or available content.

-Not having a place on the TV to find fresh videos can be utterly annoying for some folks used to flipping through television stations, and downright confusing for anyone who can’t wrap their head around sending content from their phone, laptop or tablet the TV.
+Not having a place on the TV to find fresh videos can frustrate those used to flipping through television stations, and if you're new to casting it can be confusing to get to grips with the interplay of phone, laptop or tablet and the TV.

-Chromecast Ultra, therefore, is perfect for tech-savvy people who can use their phone or tablet to send video to the big screen, and who don't necessarily need a user interface to surface content for them to watch.
-But buying it as a gift for someone who might not know their Google Cast from their Bluetooth might not go over as well.
+That makes the Chromecast Ultra more suitable for tech-savvy people comfortable controlling the big screen with a smaller phone or tablet – who don't necessarily need that big user interface to surface content.
+Buying it as a gift for someone who doesn't know their Google Cast from their Bluetooth might not go down so well.

-OK, now that we’ve gotten that out of the way, let’s talk dive into what makes this year’s Chromecast the best ever for 4K HDR owners.
+Now that we’ve got that out of the way, let’s dive into what makes the latest Chromecast Ultra the best one yet for 4K HDR owners.

-- Similar puck shape to last year's Chromecast
+- Similar puck shape to the original Chromecast

 - Only available in one color

-An HDMI cable still juts out of one end of the disc while the other hosts a microUSB port used for charging – that charging cable, by the way, now needs to be plugged into a wall outlet via the included adapter, and can no longer be charged by a USB port on your TV – but the layman would be hard-pressed to pick out one from the other.
+An HDMI cable juts out of one end of the disc while the other hosts a microUSB port that needs to be connected to a wall outlet via the included adapter - unlike the original Chromecast, the Ultra can't be powered by a USB port on your TV.

-That said, to the trained eye there are three major differences and one minor one in the design department.
-The first is that, circumference-wise, the Ultra is just a hair bigger than the 2015 Chromecast.
-It’s 2.29 inches now versus 2.04 on last year’s model.
-It’s not a big difference, though, and the Ultra still hides behind the TV with relative ease despite the gain.
+Circumference-wise, the Ultra is just a hair bigger than the much older 2015 Chromecast – it's 2.29 inches (58 mm) now rather than 2.05 inches (52 mm).
+That's not a big difference, and the Ultra still hides behind the TV with relative ease.

-Beyond those four noteworthy changes, though, everything else is exactly how you remember it.
-There's the coiled 802.11ac (2.4 GHz/5 GHz) Wi-Fi antenna tucked inside the casing for high-performance streaming and reset button along the outer rim that you can use to restart the system should it start acting up.
+Beyond those four alterations, everything else is exactly how you remember on the Chromecast Ultra.
+There's the coiled 802.11ac (2.4 GHz/5 GHz) Wi-Fi antenna tucked inside the casing for high-performance streaming, and the reset button along the outer rim for restarting the system should it start acting up.